-Average prices are around £5 for most things, so bring plenty of cash with you.
+Average prices are around £6 or £7 for most things, so bring plenty of cash with you.
 Some places also accept cards, but it’s best to bring some cash so you’re covered everywhere.

-In 2019, there were lots of funfair rides and games in the Christmas Village, including a large ferris wheel and a carousel, among other fun things, which we hope to see back in 2021.
+You’ll usually also find lots of funfair rides and games in the Christmas Village, including a large Ferris wheel and a carousel.

-On both years, there were pretty little Christmas trees dotted around the Christmas Village, which look so festive.
+All the times we’ve visited, there were pretty little Christmas trees dotted around the Christmas Village, which looked so festive.

-The photo above shows a close up of one of them from 2019, which also gives you a glimpse of the large canopied area they had last year for eating and drinking away from the cold.
+The photo above shows a close-up of one of them, which also gives you a glimpse of the large canopied area you can use for eating and drinking away from the cold.